-Today is Veteran’s Day, known as Remembrance Day in other countries that participated in that war.
+Today is Veteran’s Day, known as Remembrance Day in other countries that participated in “The Ware to end all Wars.”
 I feel Remembrance Day is a more appropriate.
-It’s a day for remembering, with solemnity, the sacrificed made by all those who have worn the uniform of their respective country, particularly those who made the ultimate sacrifice and laid down their lives.
-All who have worn a military uniform have made sacrifices, some willingly, some less than willingly.
+It’s a day for remembering, with solemnity, the sacrifices made by all those who have worn the uniform of their respective country, particularly those who made the ultimate sacrifice and laid down their lives.
+All who have worn their nation’s uniform have made sacrifices, some willingly, some less than willingly.

 This day originally commemorated the Armistice that concluded the War to end all Wars.
 I think about the six hours that elapsed between the signing of the Armistice and when it took effect.
 As of 5 AM, November 11, 1918, the war was effectively over and there was no tactical or strategic advantage to be gained by either side.
 Yet soldiers were ordered into combat for one final battle and thousands died so that the generals might gain symbolic victories to bolster their egos and their war records.